NVIDIA/aistore/cmd/cli/README.md

  - cmd/cli/README.md/
 ---

-AIS CLI (command-line interface) is intended to easily control and monitor every aspect of the AIS cluster lifecycle.
+AIS CLI (command-line interface) is intended to easily control and monitor every aspect of the AIS cluster life-cycle.
 In addition, CLI provides dataset management commands, commands to read and write data, and more.

 **TL;DR**: see section [CLI reference](#cli-reference) below to quickly locate useful commands.
 There's also a (structured as a reference) list CLI resources with numerous examples and usage guides that we constantly keep updating.